UEFA Women's Euro 2013 knockout stage

 The knockout stage of the UEFA Women's Euro 2013 was a single-elimination style tournament contested by the eight teams advancing from the group stage of the competition.
 It began on 21 July 2013 with the quarter-final round, and concluded on 28 July 2013 with the final at the Friends Arena, Solna, to determine the champions.

 In the knockout stage (including the final), if a match was level at the end of 90 minutes, extra time of two periods (15 minutes each) was played.
-If the score was still level after extra time, the match was decided by a penalty shootout.
+If the score was still level after extra time, the match was decided by a penalty shoot-out.